Chalet Loden has gorgeous views over the village of Méribel, and easy access to the slopes.

 •3 Valleys ski area •Excellent ski schools •Lively après ski

-Meribel has a special place in many British hearts – not simply because it’s slap bang in the middle of the biggest ski area on Earth.
+Meribel has a special place in many Brit's hearts – not simply because it’s right in the middle of the biggest ski area on Earth.
 A resort for long ski days, ski-boot-stomping après and cosy chalets, there’s a great deal to do and ski here, which is why many of us have been coming back for decades.

 Great for •Families •Groups •Non skiers